persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure-demo.md

 Python Django and MariaDB Website serving a simple Demo hosted at Azure App Service which have a free plan as well as plans for scaling up if needed.
 The Website uses DevOps by GitHub Actions + Azure App Service

+NOTE: The MariaDB is down at the moment due to updating of Heliohost.
+Because of that the Menu Item "Blog" will result in a 500 error!
+Try again in a week or two

-<p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time can be up to 1 minute.
+<p>Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time can be up to 1 minute.
 A white screen or 503 status code may happen too.
 Just try again after few minutes or a bit later until the Website loads</p>

 <a href="https://pso-django-demo.azurewebsites.net" target="_blank" title="Django Website at Azure App Service">Try the demo...</a>